Meet us at ShopTalk Europe, Booth L46

 If this feels like a lot to handle, outsourcing SEO can help make sure everything is set up correctly.
 The next step?
 Creating high-quality content that turns visitors into leads.

-SaaS Content Marketing
+4. SaaS Content Marketing

-One of the main ingredients of a solid SEO strategy is undeniably content.
+One of the main ingredients of a solid SEO strategy for SaaS is undeniably content.
 So why is it so important?
 The main reason is that the buyer’s journey in this market is more complex.
 While in ecommerce stores, for example, category and product pages do most of the heavy lifting, the situation is different for software businesses: they need to support a longer consideration process.

 People who are looking for a software solution are not ready to buy the first time they land on your site.
 They’re researching.
 They want to learn what your software does, how it fits into their workflow, and why it’s better than the alternatives.